Manhattan (board game)

 Manhattan is a board game designed by Andreas Seyfarth.
 In the game, players aim to construct and control skyscrapers that will award points.
 Manhattan received generally positive reviews and won the 1994 Spiel des Jahres award.

 History

-The game was designed by Andreas Seyfarth, a previously obscure designer who became well-known for this game and later released Puerto Rico.
+The game was designed by Andreas Seyfarth, a previously obscure designer who became well known for this game and later released Puerto Rico.
 Inspired by the idea of "to rise a flat game in the third dimension", the game was originally published by the German company Hans im Glück.

-English-language version was published by Mayfair Games in 1996, and a Rio Grande version released in 2007.
+The English-language version was published by Mayfair Games in 1996, and a Rio Grande version released in 2007.

 Gameplay

 In Manhattan, players aim to construct skyscrapers from selecting their building cards, selecting a city on the game board and placing building pieces in spaces corresponding to it.
 Players may place on a building owned by them or on an empty space; however, placing it on a skyscraper controlled by another player requires the same number of floors of his/her colour compared to the player in control.
 Control is simply determined by which player has the top piece.
 After six pieces are placed, points are awarded for each skyscraper and also bonus points for the tallest skyscraper and most skyscraper in each city.
 The game ends after all twenty-four parts are placed.